kishan817835/NIYAMR-AI-assignment/README.md

 # PDF Rule Checker

 A full-stack application that leverages AI to validate PDF documents against custom rules.
-Built as part of the NIYAMR AI 48-Hour Developer Assignment.
+Built as part of the NIYAMR AI .

 ## 🚀 Features